meleu/tdd-ruby/objects-methods-and-integers.md

 end
 ```

-Let's run this test and see the error message.
+Run this test and check the error message.

 ### Error vs. Failure